Captain Taylor was the key that we needed.

 “It doesn’t matter,” Taylor said angrily.
 “We’re preparing balloons and ropes as a kind of system to lift our people to the surface of the ocean as quickly as we can.
-Now that the naga know where we are hiding… they’ll be coming for us all.”
+Now that the enemy knows where we are hiding… they’ll be coming for us all.”

 “What good will getting to the surface do?”
 I asked.
-“Without rescue ships the naga will just kill us there.”
+“Without rescue ships the Zinji will just kill us there.”

 “Then we should hope there are rescue ships,” Taylor snapped.
-“I’m taking volunteers to remain here in the cave and delay the naga for as long as we can.”
+“I’m taking volunteers to remain here in the cave and delay the enemy for as long as we can.”

 “I’ll stay,” I said.

 “No, we need you to go.
 You’re a powerful fighter.
-You can help them if the naga attack at the surface.”
+You can help them if the enemy attacks at the surface.”

 “With all due respect, if you let me fight here, I can keep them from getting to the surface.”